valdok/grin-rfcs/text/0023-multisig-wallet.md

 The core idea is based on Shamir's secret sharing (SSS) scheme, which allows the reconstruction of a secret by a quorum of M/N. And due to the homomorphic nature of ECC, the secret keys will not be calculated in a plain way.
 It will only be used to compute the public keys, and to calculate the signatures in an MPC ritual required to build transactions (such as Schnorr's signature, and UTXO rangeproof)

-Normal wallet has a master secret (usually derived from the seed phrase), which is then used to derive various keys, including the blinding factors for coins (BIP44).
+Normal wallet has a master secret (usually derived from the seed phrase), which is then used to derive various keys, including the blinding factors for coins (such as BIP44).

 Multisig wallet will instead rely on SSS to generate the keys.
-The BIP44 can still be used as an addition, to increase the security of the wallet (more about this later).
+The BIP44 can still be used in addition, to increase the security of the wallet (more about this later).

 ### Key concepts